-1.5 DESIGN RESPONSIBILITY
+1.6 DESIGN RESPONSIBILITY

-A. The design of all concrete formwork, formwork removal, shoring, and back-shoring requirements shall be performed by a registered professional engineer in the state of Texas and experienced in the design of concrete formwork.
+A. The design of all concrete formwork, formwork removal, shoring, and backshoring requirements shall be performed by a registered professional engineer in the state of Texas and experienced in the design of concrete formwork.
 The Contractor shall employ the formwork engineer.
 Calculations, sealed by the registered professional engineer, shall be issued for Owner's record but will not be reviewed or returned.

-1.6 ACTION SUBMITTALS
+1.7 SUBMITTALS

 - A. Design Calculations: Submit for record calculations of all concrete formwork and the shoring plan sealed by a registered engineer in the state of Texas. - B. Formwork Drawings: Formwork Drawings, prepared under the supervision and sealed by a registered professional engineer in the state of Texas, shall be submitted for Owners record and shall be reviewed by the Engineer for conformance to structural layout only.
 Such shop drawings shall indicate types of materials, sizes, lengths, connection details, design allowance for construction loads, anchors, form ties, shores, braces, construction joints, reveals, camber, openings, formwork coatings and all other pertinent information. - C. Pan Form Shop Drawings: The Contractor shall submit pan shop drawings for Engineer's review and approval.
-Approval will be for conformance to structural layout only. - D. Shoring Plan: Submit drawings to indicate the number of levels of shoring, proposed time and sequence of formwork and shore removal, minimum concrete strength for stripping of forms and shore removal, assumed construction loads, amount and layout of shores (specify whether backshores or re-shores), and length of time shores are to be left in place.
+Approval will be for conformance to structural layout only. - D. Shoring Plan: Submit drawings to indicate the number of levels of shoring, proposed time and sequence of formwork and shore removal, minimum concrete strength for stripping of forms and shore removal, assumed construction loads, amount and layout of shores (specify whether backshores or reshores), and length of time shores are to be left in place.
 This plan shall be strictly followed by the Contractor.
-Shoring plans are to be submitted for Owner's record and reviewed for impact to structure.
+Shoring plans are to be submitted for Owner's record and reviewed for impact to structure. - E. LEED Submittals (Projects authorized for LEED certification only) - 1.
+Recycled Content- Credit MR4.1/MR 4.2: Provide documentation indicating percentages of post-consumer and pre-consumer recycled content by weight per unit of product or assembly containing the product.
+Indicate the percentage of the dollar value of the recycled content compared to the total dollar value of the product or assembly containing the product.